graphql-mocks/graphql-mocks/packages/docs/docs/guides/paper.md

 ---
-title: Using GraphQL Paper with graphql-mocks
+title: Using Paper with graphql-mocks
 ---

+import { GraphQLResult } from '../../src/components/graphql-result';
+import PaperQueryingExample from 'code-examples/guides/paper-querying.source.md';
+import paperQueryingResult from '../../code-examples/guides/paper-querying.result';

+import PaperMutationExample from 'code-examples/guides/paper-mutation.source.md';
+import paperMutationResult from '../../code-examples/guides/paper-mutation.result';

 GraphQL Paper can be used on its own but has been designed and tested to integrate with `graphql-mocks`.

+For more features specific to GraphQL Paper and its capabilities check out the [GraphQL Paper Documentation](/docs/paper/introducing-paper).

 ## Setup